Buzz Lightyear of Star Command: The Adventure Begins: Plot

-A framing device shows Andy's bedroom (after the events of Toy Story 2) where all of his toys are about to watch the VHS copy of Buzz Lightyear of Star Command.

-In the film, Buzz Lightyear and his partner Warp Darkmatter are searching for three missing Little Green Men (L.G.M.), a noosphere-dwelling race working as scientists for Star Command's Universe Protection Unit.
-They discover the lost L.G.M. in a hidden lab belonging to an organization led by the evil Emperor Zurg.
-Buzz and Warp break in and rescue the L.G.M., keeping Zurg's robots busy while they escape.
-However, Zurg triggers the self-destruct mechanism; Warp gets pinned under debris and forces Buzz to leave just before the explosion happens, apparently killing Warp.
-Stricken with survivor guilt over Warp's death, Buzz refuses to have another partner, fearing that Zurg would kill them as well.
+Buzz Lightyear and his partner Warp Darkmatter search for three missing Little Green Men (L.G.M.), a noosphere-dwelling race working as scientists for Star Command's Universe Protection Unit.
+They discover the lost L.G.M. in a hidden lab belonging to Buzz's archnemesis, the evil Emperor Zurg.
+Buzz and Warp break in and rescue the L.G.M.
+However, Zurg escapes and triggers the self-destruct mechanism; Warp gets pinned under debris and forces Buzz to leave just before the explosion happens, seemingly killing Warp.
+Stricken with survivor guilt over Warp's death, Buzz refuses to have another partner.

-He then meets up with Commander Nebula, who introduces him to Mira Nova, a prodigy ranger and the princess of the planet Tangea, which Buzz saved from Zurg a while back, and offers her to Buzz as his new partner.
-With the power of "ghosting", Nova is nearly invincible, but Buzz is still reluctant.
-Afterwards Buzz later prevents a well-meaning janitor named Booster, who dreams of becoming a space ranger himself one day, from being fired.
-Meanwhile, in Zurg's fortress, a new henchman called Agent Z arrives with a multi-weapon robotic arm.
-Zurg learns of a huge orb on the L.G.M. homeworld called the Uni-Mind, responsible for the telepathic link between them; he sends his new agent to capture it.
-The L.G.M.s on Star Command build a new robot soldier called XR, who is offered to Buzz as a partner as he can be repaired after any damage.
-They then get a telepathic message about Zurg's attack on their homeworld.
+Later, Commander Nebula introduces Buzz to Mira Nova, a prodigy ranger and the princess of the planet Tangea, which Buzz saved from Zurg a while back.
+With the power of "ghosting", Mira is able to phase through objects.
+Nebula makes Mira Buzz's new partner, but Buzz refuses.
+Afterwards, Buzz prevents a well-meaning janitor named Booster—who dreams of becoming a space ranger—from being fired.
+Meanwhile, in Zurg's fortress, a new robotic henchman named Agent Z is hired.
+Zurg learns of a large orb on the L.G.M. home world called the Uni-Mind, responsible for the telepathic link between them; he sends Agent Z to capture it.
+The L.G.M. on Star Command build a new robot soldier called XR, capable of being repaired after any damage.
+The L.G.M. offer XR as Buzz's new partner, but Buzz is hesitant.
+The L.G.M. then get a telepathic message about Zurg's attack on their homeworld.
 When Buzz and XR arrive on the L.G.M. planet, Agent Z confronts them and destroys XR while Zurg steals the Uni-Mind.
-Unable to think clearly, the L.G.M. rebuild XR, but end up giving him a mind of his own.
-Commander Nebula decides to launch a full-scale assault on Planet Z, despite Mira's argument that a solo ranger could go to stop Zurg with the prototype Alpha-One.
+Unable to think clearly, the L.G.M. rebuild XR, accidentally making him self-aware.
+Commander Nebula decides to launch a full-scale assault on Planet Z, despite Mira's argument that a solo ranger could go to stop Zurg with the Alpha-One prototype spacecraft.